TeBenachi/Uploading-WordPress-theme-updates-via-SVN-on-Mac/README.md

 - [VS code](https://code.visualstudio.com/Download)
 - [SVN module](https://marketplace.visualstudio.com/items?itemName=johnstoncode.svn-scm)

+`svn --version` to check whether you have svn installed.

 ## Instruction
 (1) Create a copy of the repository on your local machine.
 Replace `/NameOfYourTheme/` with your theme name.

+You can check the list of all themes on WordPress.org. https://themes.svn.wordpress.org/

  ```